 The park is an ideal getaway setting for visitors preferring a peaceful and relaxing experience.
-The highlight of Shenandoah National Park are the plethora of overlooks that face toward the west and east found on Skyline Drive, but there is still more to see.
+The highlight of Shenandoah National Park is the plethora of overlooks that face toward the west and east found on Skyline Drive, but there is still more to see.

 - Admission: A fee is required to enter the park at one of the four main entrances but is waived with a Senior or Golden Access Passport.
-The south entrance is the Rockfish Gap Station, the one in the middle is the Swift Run Gap Station and in the north is the Thornton Gap Station and Front Royal Station.
+The south entrance is the Rockfish Gap Station, the one in the middle is the Swift Run Gap Station, and in the north is the Thornton Gap Station and Front Royal Station.

 - Accommodations: The accommodations with access are at the park at Big Meadows Lodge and Skyline Resort.
 A few campgrounds are also options with access.
 (Accommodation Review.)

-- Visiting Seasons: Weather/Climate can change real quickly no matter the season so dress in layers.
+- Visiting Seasons: Weather/Climate can change quickly no matter the season so dress in layers.
 Fall (September-October) is the most popular time for visitors with color peaking typically around mid-October, but spring brings brightly colored leaves and beautiful wildflowers.
 June is generally the best month for wildflowers but some will appear as early as May.
-Situated in the mountains, it is always cooler than the valley below it and in the winter (November-March) plan for snow.
+Situated in the mountains, it is always cooler than the valley below it, and in the winter (November-March) plan for snow.
 Late spring-summer (April-September) you will likely experience some rain; ranging from mist to lightning storms.
 Winter snow forces the park to close (dates vary).

 - Wildlife: First and foremost, it is good to know that you are in black bear country and you don’t need to go deep into the woods to see them; they are close by, so follow park safety rules.
-Something also to look out for is poison ivy, which grows all over in the park.
+Something also to look out for is poison ivy, which grows all over the park.
 The park is covered in various species of oak trees but also ash and poplar trees.
-Deer, squirrels, raccoons and other woodland animals are commonly spotted throughout the park.
+Deer, squirrels, raccoons, and other woodland animals are commonly spotted throughout the park.
 In the summer raspberries flourish followed by huckleberries.
-Different types of fish, birds, insects, reptiles and so forth are also found at the park, see a complete list of animal species at Shenandoah.
+Different types of fish, birds, insects, reptiles, and so forth are also found at the park, see a complete list of animal species at Shenandoah.

 - Gasoline: The only place to get gas within the park is at the Wayside Restaurant and Gas Station located in the Big Meadows area.

-- Food & Water: The places with food service are the Big Meadows Lodge, Skyline Resort and the Wayside at Loft Mountain, Big Meadows and Elkwallow.
+- Food & Water: The places with food service are the Big Meadows Lodge, Skyline Resort, and the Wayside at Loft Mountain, Big Meadows, and Elkwallow.
 A Camp Store exists at Loft Mountain, Lewis Mountain, Big Meadows, and Elkwallow.
 It’s important to follow park guidelines when it comes to storing food as this is bear country.

 - Accessibility Information: The park website provides a little information about accessibility.
-No physical handouts were available at the Visitor Centers and very little details about access were known from staff at the information desk.
+No physical handouts were available at the Visitor Centers and very few details about access were known from the staff at the information desk.
 No access details are listed on the park map.
 Furthermore, not every accessible sign means there is wheelchair access; a few signs were observed at trailheads that had no wheelchair access.

 - Gift Shops: Located at Loft Mountain, Big Meadows, Skyland Resort, Elkwallow, and Dickey Ridge.

-- Ranger Programs: At the various amphitheaters, visitor centers, picnic areas and campgrounds are where the most accessible ranger programs take place.
+- Ranger Programs: At the various amphitheaters, visitor centers, picnic areas, and campgrounds are where the most accessible ranger programs take place.
 These ranger programs are various park lectures.
 They occur a few different times of the day and change each season.
 More programs are available but are not considered accessible.
 See the schedule for all seasonal Ranger Programs.

 - Amphitheaters: Big Meadows Amphitheater is a short drive from the lodge to the edge of the picnic area.
 A couple of spaces in the back row have access; designated parking with the most access is several 100 feet away and all paved.
-The Skyland Amphitheater is across the street (short drive) from the Skyland Resort.
+The Skyland Amphitheater is across the street (a short drive) from the Skyland Resort.
 Three paved, designated parking spots with access are closest to the amphitheater.
 A paved path wraps around the back and to the front.
 Two paved spaces near the front are designated for wheelchairs.
-A modified drinking fountain is in between parking and the amphitheater.
+A modified drinking fountain is in between the parking and the amphitheater.
 Loft Mountain Amphitheater has space in the back for a wheelchair but no designated spots.
-One designated parking spot with access for this amphitheater is located about halfway between the campground and the camp store on the main Loft Mountain road.
+One designated parking spot with access to this amphitheater is located about halfway between the campground and the camp store on the main Loft Mountain road.

 - Horse Stalls: 1 paved parking spot with van access is closest to the stalls with a paved pathway.
 No modifications have been made to the horse stalls.
 An accessible loading platform or mount is needed.